Jonathon Jennings

-Jonathon Jennings (born July 21, 1992) is an American professional Canadian football quarterback who is currently a free agent.
-He most recently played for the Ottawa Redblacks of the Canadian Football League (CFL).
-He attended Saginaw Valley State University, where he played college football and studied finance.
-Jennings made his professional debut for the BC Lions in 2015.
+Jonathon Jennings (born July 21, 1992) is an American former professional football quarterback who played for the BC Lions and Ottawa Redblacks of the Canadian Football League (CFL).
+He attended Saginaw Valley State University, where he played college football.
+Jennings made his professional debut for the Lions in 2015.

-Early career
+Early life and college

 Jennings played high school football and basketball at Westerville South High School, where he was a first team All-League player as a senior.
 From 2010 to 2013, he played for the Cardinals at SVSU, where he threw for 10,710 yards and 96 touchdowns at the Division II program.
 As a senior, Jennings threw for 3,824 yards for 30 touchdowns, additionally rushing for 470 yards and 12 touchdowns.
+He studied finance in college.